History of Pittsburgh: Gateway to the West (1763–1799)

 In 1760, the first considerable European settlement around Fort Pitt began to grow.
-Traders and settlers built two groups of houses and cabins, the "lower town," near the fort's ramparts, and the "upper town," along the Monongahela as far as present-day Market Street.
+Traders and settlers built two groups of houses and cabins, the "lower town", near the fort's ramparts, and the "upper town", along the Monongahela as far as present-day Market Street.
 In April 1761, a census ordered by Colonel Henry Bouquet and conducted by William Clapham counted 332 people and 104 houses.

-After Britain's victory in the French and Indian War, increasing dissatisfaction among Native Americans with British policies led to the outbreak of Pontiac's War.
+After Britain's victory in the French and Indian War, increasing dissatisfaction among Native Americans with the continuing encroachment of settlers on lands that had been agreed would be Indian-occupied (both in the 1758 Treaty of Easton and in the Royal Proclamation of 1763 the British authorities had decreed that there would be no British-American settlements west of the Alleghenies, but the authorities had been unable or unwilling to enforce these decrees) led to the outbreak of Pontiac's War.
 The Odawa leader Pontiac launched an offensive against British forts in May 1763.
 Native American tribes from the Ohio Valley and the Great Lakes overran numerous British forts; one of their most important targets was Fort Pitt.
 Receiving warning of the coming attack, Captain Simeon Ecuyer, the Swiss officer in command of the garrison, prepared for a siege.
 He leveled the houses outside the ramparts and ordered all settlers into the fort: 330 men, 104 women, and 196 children sought refuge inside its ramparts.
 Captain Ecuyer also gathered stores, which included hundreds of barrels of pork and beef.
 Pontiac's forces attacked the fort on June 22, 1763, and the siege of Fort Pitt lasted for two months.
 Pontiac's warriors kept up a continuous, though ineffective, fire on it from July 27 through August 1, 1763.
 They drew off to confront the relieving party under Colonel Bouquet, which defeated them in the Battle of Bushy Run.
 This victory ensured British dominion over the forks of the Ohio, if not the entire Ohio valley.
 In 1764 Colonel Bouquet added a redoubt, the Fort Pitt Blockhouse, which still stands, the sole remaining structure from Fort Pitt and the oldest authenticated building west of the Allegheny Mountains.